Hell in a Cell (2018): Main event

-In the main event, Roman Reigns defended the Universal Championship against Braun Strowman in a Hell in a Cell match with Mick Foley as the special guest referee, which was also Strowman's Money in the Bank cash-in match.
+In the main event, Roman Reigns defended Raw's Universal Championship against Braun Strowman in a Hell in a Cell match with Mick Foley as the special guest referee, which was also Strowman's Money in the Bank cash-in match.
 During the match, Reigns performed two superman punches, but as he went for a third, Strowman intercepted him with a chokeslam for a nearfall.
 Reigns then performed a pop-up superman punch on Strowman for a nearfall.
 Reigns set up a table and ran around the ring, but Strowman knocked him out with the steel steps.
 Back inside the ring, Strowman bashed the steps in Reigns' midsection and performed a running powerslam on Reigns for a nearfall.
 As Strowman attempted a running powerslam on Reigns through the table, which was positioned in the corner, Reigns slipped out and followed up with two superman punches and a Spear on Strowman through the table for a nearfall.
 Afterwards, Dolph Ziggler and Drew McIntyre attempted to interfere, only for Seth Rollins and Dean Ambrose to intercept McIntyre and Ziggler.
 Atop the cell, Ziggler performed a superkick on Rollins.
 Ambrose struck McIntyre and Ziggler with a kendo stick.
 Rollins and Ziggler fell off the cell through the announce tables.
 In the climax, Brock Lesnar (with Paul Heyman) made a surprise return.
 Lesnar kicked in the cell door while Heyman incapacitated Foley with pepper spray.
 Lesnar then attacked both Strowman and Reigns with broken pieces of a table and performed F-5s on each man before departing.
 A second referee came out and declared that Strowman and Reigns could not continue, resulting in a no-contest, thus Reigns retained the title.
 Strowman became the fourth person to fail in gaining a championship in their cash-in match, and the first to fail by a no-contest ruling.